-656.248 Medical service fee schedules; basis of fees; utilization and treatment standards for medical services; application to service provided by managed care organization; resolution of fee disputes.
+656.248 Medical service fee schedules; basis of fees; application to service provided by managed care organization; resolution of fee disputes.
 (1) The Director of the Department of Consumer and Business Services, in compliance with ORS 183.310 to 183.550 and 656.794, shall promulgate rules for developing and publishing fee schedules for medical services provided under this chapter.
 These schedules shall represent the reimbursement generally received for the services provided.
 Where applicable, and to the extent the director determines practicable, these fee schedules shall be based upon any one or all of the following: